scala-android/sbt-android/README.md

      source files is modified.
-6. If you want android-sdk-plugin to automatically sign release packages add the following lines to `local.properties` (or any file.properties of your choice that you do not check in to source control):
+6. If you want android-sdk-plugin to automatically sign release packages add the following lines to `local.properties` (or any file.properties of your choice that you will not check in to source control):
    * `key.alias: YOUR-KEY-ALIAS`
    * `key.store: /path/to/your/.keystore`
    * `key.store.password: YOUR-KEY-PASSWORD`